So how important is it to make the right choice when it comes to a predator hunting light?

 These are our top recommendations for predator hunting lights in 2018:

-- Best handheld light: Get the Streamlight Vulcan (Read 40+ Amazon customer reviews)
+- Best handheld: Get the Streamlight Vulcan (Read 40+ Amazon customer reviews)

-- Best weapon mounted light: Get the Streamlight TLR-1 HPL (Read 135+ Amazon customer reviews)
+- Best weapon mounted: Get the Streamlight TLR-1 HPL (Read 135+ Amazon customer reviews)

-- Best overall coyote hunting light: Get the Predator Tactics Coyote Reaper
+- Best for coyote hunting: Get the Predator Tactics Coyote Reaper

 *Looking for a specific feature?
 Check out our quick-reference chart below: